BrianLeabold/Portfolio/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

+This project uses 2 prebuilt packages, BootstrapModule and NgbModule.
+BootstrapModule is used for the Bootstrap web components.
+While NgbModule is used for the modal windows in the PhotoComponent.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.